processpark/chanorth2018-v.1/README.md

 “Plans are not made with clear and prescribed end points.
 Plans are made for the journey, and decisions are made along the way.” -Theresa Giorza, from the Preface.

 <strong>Framework of Process Park Cycle:</strong>
 <strong>Space for Conversation</strong>\\<strong>Space for Consideration</strong>\\<strong>Space for Implementation</strong>

 <ul>Conversation: Dinner, Text, Interpretation</ul>
 <ul>Consideration: Sleep, Dream, Associate: Verbal Reflection – Written Reflection in Github – any and all manner of visual, video, and object responses</ul>
 <ul>Implementation: Work/Practice, Techne, Lunch</ul>

 <p><strong>The Process of Archiving</strong>: Archiving, documenting, and writing about the cycles of Conversation, Consideration, and Implementation, will be a key ongoing <em>process!</em> during the residency month.
-Contribute your thoughts for each cycle in the corresponding Project Column by clicking the + on your column.
+Contribute your thoughts for each cycle in the corresponding Issue.

-This will become our collective work, thinking through texts, our writing here during consideration sessions, our conversations and insights generated during site visits, and any and all material deposited into the residency Github.
+This will become our collective work: thinking through texts in our <em>space of conversation</em>, our writing here during <em>consideration</em> sessions, and any and all material deposited into the residency Github through <em>implementation</em>.

 The goal is to have, through the Github, a repository of our findings, a way to track our overlaps and intersections as a group, and a method for forking off new strands of inquiry – material, made, or otherwise.

 Github Link: https://github.com/processpark/chanorth2018-v.1

-Discussions of the texts will take place over dinner, after reading together.